 Dads are almost 180% more likely to make embarrassing dad jokes on Father’s Day.
 As good offspring, it is your sacred duty to laugh at these jokes and slap your knees as if you’ve never met anyone so hilarious.

-You can ease this process with a variety of gifts for jokers..
+You can ease this process with a variety of .
 The primary purpose of gifts like these is to expedite the laughs and turn a lull into a lol.
 Some prime reading material can help your dad brush up on his funny skills.
 And eventually, develop into a hilarious human being.
 For optimal effects, try some classic titles such as How to Poo at Work or Middle Class Problems: Problems but not real actual problems, just middle class ones.